POLIMIGreenISE/green-awareConstraintGenerator/README.md

 Holds useful information gathered from previous iterations

-## Knowledge Base Updater
+## Knowledge Base Enricher

-Updates the memory of the current knowledge base
+Updates the memory of the current knowledge base and enriches the current constraints with relevant past ones

-## Knowledge Base Enrichment

-Enriches the current constraints with relevant past ones

-## Weights Generator
+## Constraints Ranker

 Creates an internal ranking of constraints based on the amount of energy consumption they help decrease

-## Adapter
+## Constraint Adapter

 Formats the output for the consumption of future components

+## Explainability Generator

+Component responsible for generating the Explanability Report, giving an human readable explanation for the constraints generated